google/eng-practices/review/emergencies.md

 # Emergencies

-Sometimes there are emergency CLs that must pass through the entire code review process as quickly as possible.
+Sometimes there are emergency PRs that must pass through the entire code review process as quickly as possible.